mo1ein/jobname/src/QuizOfKings.md

 - Suppose we have a queue and a redis and more requests sent to our web server how can handle to redis. redis can handle just a few requests.
 What's your approach to handle scale?

-- We have a system and each time we get an API, imagine a user get info, in the result are more data.
-How cache it?
+- We have a system, and each time we receive an API request, imagine a user gets information.
+In the result, there are more data.
+How would you cache that?

 - How do database index columns work?